SasView/sasmodels/doc/guide/pd/polydispersity.rst

  41    0.9
 ====  =====

-Only these array values are used computation, therefore the parameter value given for the model will have no affect, and will be ignored when computing the average.
-This means that any parameter with an array distribution will not be fitable.
+.. note:: Only these array values are used for computation, any other
+           polydispersity parameter values in the model have no effect and will be ignored when computing the average.  **This also means that any parameter with an array distribution cannot be fitted.**

+If representing continuous distributions, it is best to use a simple rectangle rule integration with equally spaced $x$ values and the weight $f(x)$ chosen at the center of each interval.

 ..
 ZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZ